getyoti/yoti-java-sdk/yoti-sdk-spring-boot-example/README.md

 ```

 ## Building your example server-app
-1. In the [Yoti Dashboard](https://www.yoti.com/dashboard/applications) set the application domain of your app to `https://localhost:8443/`.
+1. In the [Yoti Hub](https://hub.yoti.com) set the application domain of your app to `https://localhost:8443/`.
 Note that your endpoint must be accessible from the machine that is displaying the QR code.
-1. Still in the dashboard, set the scenario callback URL to `/login`.
+1. Still in the Hub, set the scenario callback URL to `/login`.
-1. Edit the [resources/application.yml](src/main/resources/application.yml) and replace the `yoti-client-sdk-id-from-dashboard` value with the `Yoti client SDK ID` you can find in Dashboard.
+1. Edit the [resources/application.yml](src/main/resources/application.yml) and replace the `yoti-client-sdk-id-from-dashboard` value with the `Yoti client SDK ID` you can find in Yoti Hub.
-1. Download your Application's key pair from Yoti-Dashboard and copy it to `resources/app-keypair.pem`.
+1. Download your Application's key pair from Yoti-Hub and copy it to `resources/app-keypair.pem`.
 1. Run `mvn clean package` to build the project.

 ## Running